BURST YOUR BUBBLE: BIPARTISAN NEWS AGGREGATION APP

 People tend to treat those with opposing political views as "the other" and unreasonable.

-From our card sort, I learned that not everyone I interviewed knew what right leaning and left leaning meant, so the labelling and terminology on the app needs to be extremely clear.
+From our open card sort, I learned that not everyone I interviewed knew what right leaning and left leaning meant, so the labelling and terminology on the app needs to be extremely clear.
 I'm working under the assumption that my users will have somewhat a working knowledge of the American political system.
 There was also confusion on where moderate articles might be placed.

 In the original user flow, the user is prompted by a daily summary of political news.
 They have the option to drill down into more specific topics, and then consequently read left leaning and right leaning articles which are pertinent to those issues.
 Based on how they rate the article, the app will assess the political leanings of the user.